 Your task is to place a "X" in the box indicating your assessment of your peers.
 It would be appropriate to not assess yourself.

-I will prorate the points, based upon team size, so that the maximum available points equates to 12.
+I will prorate the points so that the maximum available points (in the sample above it would be 12) equates to 12.